LordUnicorn31/Crysis-Engine/README.md

 # Special information
 - Textures aren't implemented yet in this release because they were giving us a lot of trouble.
 - Some meshes don't import well when drag and dropping.
+- You can drag and drop as many assets as we have in this release.
+However, the latest import messes up the other imports.
+So you will only see 1 correct import at a time.